 How to Use Cling Film in the Garden

 That plastic wrap you use in the kitchen, sometimes called cling film, is very useful in the garden.
 That’s because it holds in moisture and also heat.
 Think about a greenhouse.
-Its plastic or glass walls hold in the heat and allow you to grow plants inside that would have a struggle to thrive outdoors.
+Its plastic or glass walls hold in the heat and allow you to grow plants inside that would have to struggle to thrive outdoors.

 Tomatoes are a great example.
 They grow best in a warm, protected environment.
-A cool climate, frequent wind or too little sunshine can make it hard to grow these heat-loving plants, but tomatoes usually grow well in a protected greenhouse.
+A cool climate, frequent wind, or too little sunshine can make it hard to grow these heat-loving plants, but tomatoes usually grow well in a protected greenhouse.
 Plastic wrap in gardening can do something similar.